rossrobino/domco/.changeset/pretty-meals-buy.md

 "domco": minor
 ---

-Removes dependency on Hono, Hono can still be easily used.
+Server framework agnostic

+This project had a lot of overlap with HonoX, HonoX should be the default if you are wanting all of the features Hono provides like client components.
+This update removes the dependency on Hono and making the library framework agnostic.
+Hono can still be easily used with domco (see below).

 This makes domco have no dependencies other than Vite.
+You can now build your app with vanilla JS without any external libraries.
 You can now use any server framework like Hono that provides a function that handles a web `Request` and returns a `Response`.
 This update also simplifies domco's API and refactors much of the codebase to make it smaller and builds faster.

 ## Overview of Changes